dfinity/sns-testing/README.md

 # Testing SNS in local testing environment

+> **⚠️ DEPRECATED**: This repository is no longer maintained.
+Please refer to the new [location](https://github.com/dfinity/ic/tree/master/rs/sns/testing)

 > This repository currently does not accept external contributions in the form of pull requests.
 Please submit your suggestions and bug reports by [opening a ticket](https://github.com/dfinity/sns-testing/issues).